 |Restatement||expresses the same idea but in different words to clarify or emphasize|

 In the following example storyboard, each concept is briefly explained and then shown in action.
-When students create a definition-example board like this, classroom concepts are reinforced, and students have the chance to demonstrate them creatively.
+When students create a definition or example board like this, classroom concepts are reinforced, and students have the chance to demonstrate them creatively.

 By incorporating the visual elements of a storyboard as well as text, even students who struggle creating organized written thoughts can demonstrate mastery of the subject.
 Additionally, teachers can immediately see and respond to inaccuracies, allowing them to use class time to assess and correct, rather than handing back graded work a day or two later.